Interactions-HSG/jade-hypermedia/README.md

 A JADE application is composed of agents.
 Agents execute tasks and interact with one another through messages.
 Agents live in containers, which can be distributed across the Internet.
-In every deployment of the JADE platform, there is one *main container* that all other containers connect to.
+In every deployment of the JADE platform, there is one *main container* that all other containers have to register with.
 The main container can be replicated for fault tolerance.

 ![JADE Architecture Overview](hwa-lib/src/main/resources/jade-architecture.png)